-- 12. Where appropriate: ESA claimants with a mental health condition or learning difficulties, whose ESA (C) case is due to exhaust. - 13.
-Aim of visit: to check their potential entitlement to ESA (IR).
-If it is considered that the claimant may be entitled to ESA (IR) after their ESA (C) exhausts, the claimant should be helped to complete an ESA3.
+Where appropriate: Visit to ESA claimants with a mental health condition or learning difficulties, whose ESA (C) case is due to exhaust.

+Aim of visit: To check their potential entitlement to ESA (IR).
+If it is considered that the claimant may be entitled to ESA (IR) after their ESA (C) exhausts, help the claimant complete an ESA3.